 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

 Gary and I visited this city on a day trip when staying in Verona in 2019.
 It was an amazing day.
 Sadly, millions of tourists neglect to visit this town when in the Veneto region.
 Most tourists visit Venice, Lake Garda, and Verona and don’t give much consideration to this unappreciated town.
 As a result, visitors are missing a hidden gem when visiting northern Italy.

 Prato della Valle

-This huge piazza is approximately 90.000 square meters and is the biggest square in Europe.
+This huge piazza is approximately 90,000 square meters and is the biggest square in Europe.
 Originally, this piazza was a Roman theater – later, it became a fairground.
-It was in 1775 this piazza became the present layout.
+It was in 1775 that this piazza became the present layout.
 It currently is a large piazza, surrounded by grass areas, and a statue-lined canal.
 Saturdays the square hosts a giant market.
 In addition, other large events occur frequently such as concerts, markets, and fairs.